ai-learning-space/sql-expert/Data Selection (Part 1)/Functions in SQL.md

 </aside>

 They help streamline data processing and enhance query efficiency by eliminating the need for additional calculations.
-SQL provides a wide range of *built-in functions* that help performing operations on data.
+SQL provides a wide range of *built-in functions* that help perform operations on data.
 These functions are categorized into several types, depending on the kind of operations they perform.
 For example, if we want to lower case a string, we may use `LOWER` function:

 ```sql
 SELECT LOWER("Hi, This is Lower Case Function");